A Survey on Collaborating Small and Large Language Models for Performance, Cost-effectiveness, Cloud-edge Privacy, and Trustworthiness: Privacy-preserving Cloud–Edge Collaboration

-\textbf{\textit{(ii) Selective disclosure}:} Fig.~\ref{fig:gatekeeper}(b) illustrates selective disclosure, where the edge SLM shares limited, task-relevant information to reduce privacy risks. \citet{zhang2024cogenesis} share sketches or logits with the LLM, while CORE~\cite{fan2025core} ranks and filters relevant context. \citet{zhang2024privacy} employ a policy network to balance privacy and quality, and \citet{cheng_remoterag_2024} enforce a differential privacy budget to mathematically bound potential leakage.
+\textbf{\textit{(ii) Selective disclosure}:} Fig.~\ref{fig:gatekeeper}(b) illustrates selective disclosure, where the edge SLM shares limited, task-relevant information to reduce privacy risks.
+CoGenesis \cite{zhang2024cogenesis} shares sketches or logits with the LLM, while CORE~\cite{fan2025core} ranks and filters relevant context.
+P$^3$Defer \cite{zhang2024privacy} employs a policy network to balance privacy and quality, and RemoteRAG \cite{cheng_remoterag_2024} enforces a differential privacy budget to mathematically bound potential leakage.
 In sum, these methods shift from full-text disclosure to abstracted representation sharing, mitigating data exposure in SLM–LLM collaboration.

-\textbf{(2) SLMs as All-Information Guardians}
+\paragraph{(2) SLMs as All-Information Guardians}

-Edge devices often enforce strict privacy rules that prevent PII disclosure.
-In such settings, SLMs serve as \textit{All-Information Guardians}, handling sensitive data on-device while drawing on cloud LLM knowledge, ensuring privacy preservation (Fig.~\ref{fig:privacy_guardian}).
-Sketch-based CoGenesis~\cite{zhang2024cogenesis} illustrates this by using cloud LLMs for planning and local SLMs for personalized adaptation.
-Similar frameworks integrate cloud knowledge with local data for clinical~\cite{zhang_enhancing_2024} or retrieval-augmented~\cite{cheng_remoterag_2024, hartmann-etal-2024-llms} applications.
-Industrial systems such as Apple Intelligence~\cite{apple_foundation_models} follow the same principle, processing sensitive data locally and sharing only abstractions with the cloud.
+Edge device policies may impose strict privacy requirements that prohibit any PII disclosure.
+Under such constraints, edge SLMs act as \textit{All-Information Guardians}, processing sensitive data entirely on-device while integrating cloud LLM knowledge, ensuring that private information never leaves the user’s control, as shown in Fig.~\ref{fig:privacy_guardian}.
+Sketch-based CoGenesis~\cite{zhang2024cogenesis} exemplifies the paradigm, using the cloud LLM for high-level planning while the SLM personalizes results locally with user logs.
+PrivacyBoost-SLM \cite{zhang_enhancing_2024} applies this to clinical decision-making, combining cloud-derived medical knowledge with patient data.
+RemoteRAG \cite{cheng_remoterag_2024} extends this idea by pairing SLMs with local retrievers (RAG) to integrate private and domain-general knowledge without exposing raw data. \citet{hartmann-etal-2024-llms} further employ LLMs as RAG example providers to enhance the SLM context.
+Industrial systems such as Apple Intelligence~\cite{apple_foundation_models} adopt a similar approach, processing sensitive data on-device and sending only abstracted information to the cloud.